Piston Cup Winners: All the Champions from Cars

 How many titles does Lightning McQueen have?

-Sources vary; Pixar attributes him around five titles by the time of Cars 3.
+Sources vary; Pixar attributes about five titles to him by the time of Cars 3.
 However, he does not win the 2006 championship (his rookie season).

 Who wins the Piston Cup in Cars 1?